 Whether you are a veteran taxpayer or a first timer, if you haven’t been planning your taxes properly, you have likely been paying more tax than you should.
 Income Tax laws appear so complex that people are scared to deal with their taxes.
 Why won’t they be scared?
 After all, the man with the greatest mind, Einstein himself called taxes the hardest thing to understand.
 Such people let their employers drain plenty of money as TDS from their salary.

 Don’t fall in such category.
 Honestly, saving taxes isn’t as difficult as you think it is.
 There are so many things that you do unknowingly which can save your tax.
 All you need to do is to claim the tax benefits.
 If you put little effort, you can save more tax than you can imagine.
-In this article, H&R Block brings you some completely legal ways of saving taxes.
+In this article, H&R Block brings you some of the latest and completely legal ways of saving taxes.

 Let’s talk about tax saving expenses first.
 We incur several regular expenses which make us eligible for tax benefits but we fail to utilise them due to our ignorance.
 Here are some common expenses which can save a lot of taxes for you.

 We often spend a considerable amount of our income to provide best education to our kids.
 I-T laws provide you opportunity to compensate the expenses you incur on their tuition fees by reducing your taxes.
 You can claim this deduction u/s 80C of I-T Act.

 [ Read: Claim Tuition Fees as Tax Deduction ]

 Don’ t worry if you don’ t get HRA in your salary as you can still get tax benefit as per the provisions of section 80GG of I-T Act.